Creating custom receipts with CloverConnector

 Guidelines for receipt images

-For the best printing performance, observe the following recommendations when constructing a receipt bitmap to be printed:
+For the best printing performance, Clover recommends the following when constructing a print receipt bitmap:

-- Use a purely black-and-white image (where the saturation value is zero).
-A grey-scaled image will process more slowly because the device will evaluate each pixel.
+• Use a black-and-white image where the saturation value is zero (0).
+A gray-scaled image processes more slowly because the device evaluates each pixel.